bairblog/bairblog.github.io/_posts/2026-07-21-cuda-to-mlx-k-search.md

 <img src="/assets/cuda-to-mlx-k-search/cover.png" alt="Kernel knowledge transfer from CUDA to MLX"><br>
 </p>

 We face a new epoch in computing.
 Hardware is changing rapidly — not just faster GPUs, but a growing range of chips from different vendors, each with its own architecture and often tailored to specific AI workloads.
 Software is changing just as fast, and AI coding tools now generate in minutes what took months of effort a few years ago.
-In this reality, it has become almost impossible for humans to keep pace with the change.

 <!--more-->